28th Field HospitalUnit History

 The organization’s T/E does not include nail pullers and banding machine for packing and re-crating operations.

 We are very thankful for the help provided by Lynn F. McNulty, son of Veteran, Captain Frederick J. McNulty (ASN:O-526873) who supplied the MRC Staff with copies of historical Reports covering the majority of WW2 operations of the 28th Field Hospital.
 We are still looking for data relating to the 1944 history of subject unit in the European Theater as well as a complete personnel roster.
 Any help welcome.
+All inputs welcome.
 Thank you.